LisaHackett97/fun-space-quiz/README.md

 Bug: game wasn't shuffling questions when new game btn clicked. run game needed to part of the  query selector fn for reset click event listener.
 OK now

+game questions floating down when amount of txt in q changed: fixed height on question div
 ### Performance and accessibility Testing

 #### Lighthouse testing